tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 - Sometimes, even if the job description matches your CV, it’s not enough to move to the next stage.

 <br><br>
-I don't like to filter people by CV, pls do not do it 🙏, details later.
+I don't like to filter people by CV, pls do not do it if you can 🙏, details later.

 <!--
 So, let’s start with the first round—your CV.
 The CV is more important than ever.
 It’s the first key of your future job, and because of the large volume of applicants, most companies will start by filtering through CVs before anything else.

-I personally don’t like filtering people based on their CV, but I know many companies do, if you can influnece the HR pls do not do it.
+I personally don’t like filtering candidates based on their CV, because many great engineers have poor ones.
+I know many companies do.
+If you can influence HR, please try to do.
 I’ll explain why in just a moment."

  -->